0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 2/3rds of the physical platinum was sold on the Oct pull back and moved into the miner **Valterra Platinum**.
 This continues the profitable game of **buying deeply discounted assets** that were sold off by Anglo American.
 Valterra should give **levered exposure** to the platinum price and pay a dividend
 (instead of having to pay a carry cost).
 It also gives significant exposure to Palladium/Rhodium, and has the longest life mines in the sector.
 Retaining some physical platinum serves as a **natural hedge**: if there is an issue with Valterra then the platinum price would re-rate higher and offset the loss.

 Tensions with China are rising: China implementing export controls on rare earths/silver, US banning chip sales and seizing Venezuelan oil tankers bound for China (squeezing them out of Latam oil and metals?).
 Could this signal a bifurcation between East/West?
-We could be viewing the re-monetisation of Gold prior to the return to a multipolar world - in which case this could be the new normal, rather than a price spike.
+We could be viewing the
+**re-monetisation of Gold** prior to the return to a multipolar world - in which case this could be the **new normal**, rather than a price spike.
 Not adding here but very happy to hold for now.